scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

 Toggle Edit mode (default `Alt + Shift + E`) or toggle an overlay.

 ### If the app freezes in loading "Just a second" page:
-This is probably caused by an error reading the user configuration, probably due to an unhandled exception or new data added from MTGA that mtgatool is not handling properly.
+This is probably caused by an error reading the user configuration, probably due to an unhandled exception or new data added from MTGA that Mtgatool is not handling properly.
 Bear in mind this issue is **not** because of a bad or improper installation, so reinstalling will make no difference.
 Altrough, you can roll back to a previous version safely if an update caused it.

 Locate your log and config files;
-- Go to the MTG Arena Tool "Settings" page (gear icon), then click on "Data"
+- Go to the Mtgatool "Settings" page (gear icon), then click on "Data"
 - copy the path to the "Arena Log"
-- Close MTG Arena and MTG Arena Tool.
+- Close MTGA and Mtgatool.
 - open the "Arena Log" path in a file browser
 - Rename `output_log.txt`, do not delete it!
-- Run MTG Arena, once open, run MTG Arena Tool again.
+- Run MTGA, once open, run Mtgatool again.

 If this works, send the the old log file file to [mtgatool@gmail.com](mailto:mtgatool@gmail.com) to analyze the error.

 If that does not work;
-- Go to the MTG Arena Tool "Settings" page (gear icon), then click on "Data"
+- Go to the Mtgatool "Settings" page (gear icon), then click on "Data"
 - In the bottom section called "Local Data", click on the link next to "Current player settings and history" (the .json file named with your User ID, something like `0A1F2E3E4D5C6B7A.json`)
 - Rename the file, adding something to the end. **Do not delete it!**
-- Run MTG Arena Tool again.
+- Run Mtgatool again.

 If the last step worked, send your user-data file to [mtgatool@gmail.com](mailto:mtgatool@gmail.com) and I will inspect what is wrong with it.